Firefox: Linux

 Since its inception, Firefox for Linux has supported the 32-bit memory architecture of the IA-32 instruction set.
 64-bit builds were introduced in the 4.0 release.
 The 46.0 release replaced GTK 2.18 with 3.4 as a system requirement on Linux and other systems running X.Org.
 Starting with 53.0, the 32-bit builds required the SSE2 instruction set.

 Firefox 145 dropped support for 32-bit Linux on November 11, 2025, with those users being supported on the Firefox 140 ESR branch until September 2026.

-Firefox for ChromeOS

-ChromeOS is technically a Linux distribution, but it is so significant, it is listed anyway.
-Regardless, you can get Firefox on ChromeOS through the Google Play Store, going into terminal and typing Linux commands, or downloading a .deb file and loading Firefox.

 Firefox for Android

 Firefox for mobile, code-named "Fennec", was first released for Maemo in January 2010 with version 1.0 and for Android in March 2011 with version 4.0.
 Support for Maemo was discontinued after version 7, released in September 2011.
 Fennec had a user interface optimized for phones and tablets.
 It included the Awesome Bar, tabbed browsing, add-on support, a password manager, location-aware browsing, and the ability to synchronize with the user's other devices with Mozilla Firefox using Firefox Sync.
 At the end of its existence, it had a market share of 0.5% on Android.

 In August 2020, Mozilla launched a new version of its Firefox for Android app, named Firefox Daylight to the public and codenamed Fenix, after a little over a year of testing.
 It boasted higher speeds with its new GeckoView engine, which is described as being "the only independent web engine browser available on Android".
 It also added Enhanced Tracking Protection 2.0, a feature that blocks many known trackers on the Internet.
 It also added the ability to place the address bar on the bottom, and a new Collections feature.
 However, it was criticized for only having nine Add-ons at launch, and missing certain features.
 In response, Mozilla stated that they will allow more Add-ons with time.